 Additional reporting by Jak Hutchcraft

-Love reading about when people get in trouble for saving the planet?
+Love reading about people getting in trouble for saving the planet?
 Read these: